jflinte/OFFSEG-demo/README.md

 #Path to Model save path.
 dataset='/path/to/Directory/model_final.pth'
 ```
-The above gets paths to the dataset, images, and final path, but should be reviewed
+The sets paths to images, models, etc.

+Note that *.pth files store model parameters, weights, or checkpoint states (or even pretrained models)

 #### Functions
 ```